 Veterinary nurses work alongside veterinary surgeons providing nursing care to a variety of animals and making a real difference to the lives of animals and pets.
 Currently, there is a nationwide shortage of qualified veterinary nurses so job prospects upon graduation are excellent.
-Topping up your veterinary nurse qualifications to degree level will open up many opportunities and will expand your career prospects.
+Topping up your veterinary nurse qualification to degree level will open up many opportunities and expand your career prospects.

 This course is run in collaboration with the College of Animal Welfare, one the UK's largest veterinary nurse training providers, and aims to give you the skills, experience and knowledge to become a critically thinking individual who can enhance the standing of the Veterinary Nursing profession.